-Notwithstanding this approach, Planact continues to promote peaceful expression of demands.
-However due to its role in facilitating participation Planact does attend protests as observers with the intent to understand the socio-political dynamics and be able to formulate relevant programmes in order to assist both communities and municipalities.
+Despite these occurrences, Planact continues to promote the peaceful expression of community demands.
+However due to its role in facilitating participation, Planact does attend protests as observers with the intent to understand the socio-political dynamics and to be able to formulate relevant programmes in order to assist both communities and municipalities.